timitek/getrealt-docs/docs/installing.md

 ## Further Information

-For further documentation and information visit <http://www.getrealt.com> or contact timitek at <http://www.timitek.com/getrealt>.
+For further documentation and information visit <http://www.getrealt.com> and <http://help.getrealt.com> or contact timitek at <http://www.timitek.com/getrealt>.
 If you are interested in managed hosting / installation, visit <https://www.timitek.net>.

 ***